 All students, faculty, staff, and visitors are subject to local, state and federal laws, as well as Middlebury drug and alcohol policy rules and regulations, while on Middlebury-owned or leased properties or while involved with off-campus activities sponsored by Middlebury or a registered Middlebury organization.
 Middlebury does not protect individuals from prosecution for drug or alcohol offenses under local, state, or federal laws, and does not interfere with legitimate law enforcement activities.
-Law enforcement officers, when in possession of the proper documents, have a legal right to search individuals and property without prior notice.
+Law enforcement officers may have a legal right to search individuals, and with consent or proper documentation may search property-including Middlebury Institute controlled residences-without prior notice.
 Middlebury also reserves the right to furnish the police with information regarding alleged illegal activities.

-Federal, state, and local laws pertaining to the illegal manufacture, possession, distribution and use of drugs and alcohol are summarized below.
+Federal and California state laws pertaining to the illegal manufacture, possession, distribution, and use of drugs and alcohol are summarized below.
 The information herein regarding federal, state, and local drug and alcohol laws does not constitute legal advice and should not be relied upon as such.
 Please consult your attorney if you have any questions.
 In addition, this section is intended to be a summary of certain drug and alcohol laws only.
 Such laws may change from time to time; as such, you should access the statutes directly or consult your attorney to obtain the most up to date and accurate information.